emintham/myblog/src/content/blog/how-i-write-rfcs.md

 When I say "AI assistant" in this post, I am referring in particular to thinking models that are similar to or more powerful than [Gemini 2.5 Pro](https://gemini.google.com).
-You will may or may not get the same results with a less capable assistant.
+You may or may not get the same results with a less capable assistant.
 I have not done experiments to see if the AI's achievement in coding benchmarks translates to better design thinking.
 If anyone has done such experiments, please let me know in the comments below.